daleonov/HART/docs/Testing Your DSP In Hart.md

 # Wrapping your algorithm

-In order to get HART to play audio through your DSP algorithm, you need to wrap in into a DSP class. @ref DSP @ref hart::DSP
+In order to get HART to play audio through your DSP algorithm, you need to wrap it into a DSP class. @ref DSP @ref hart::DSP

-To do it, make a subclass of of DSP and put your class inside of it.
+To do it, make a subclass of @ref hart::DSP and put your class inside of it.
 You'll have to implement a few methods for it.
 A minimal setup can look like this:

 ```cpp
 class MyDSPWrapper :